ZoomRmc/aoc2023_nim/README.md

 ### Day 3
 <details>
 <summary>Day 3 spoiler</summary>
-One of the rare cases when using Maps (Tables) for working with grids makes more sense, due to general sparsity of the data.
+One of the rare cases when using Maps (`tables`) for working with grids makes more sense, due to general sparsity of the data.
 </details>

 ### Day 2